 \subsection{Supervised fine-tuning}

-Supervised fine-tuning refers to further training based on a pre-trained model by providing labeled data to make the model perform better on a specific task or domain~\citep{han-parameter-2024,wang-parameter-2024}.
-Researchers offer collected and constructed new datasets and use these datasets for fine-tuned LLMs for generating review reports.
+Supervised fine-tuning is the further training process where a pre-trained model is refined through additional training on labeled data to improve its performance for a specific task or domain~\citep{han-parameter-2024,wang-parameter-2024}.
+Researchers create and compile new datasets to fine-tune LLMs for review report generation.

-\citet{tan-peer-2024} introduce ReviewMT, a dataset including thorough annotations for each turn during the peer review process.
-They propose a method to convert the peer review process into a multi-turn dialogue involving different LLMs acting as roles of authors, reviewers, and decision-makers.
-By fine-tuning LLMs in these roles, they propose metrics for assessing the text quality, score, and decision, which provides a new perspective for evaluating the performance of LLMs in peer review. \citet{gao-reviewer2-2024} develop a two-stage review generation system named REVIEWER2.
-REVIEWER2 utilizes two fine-tuned language models: the first analyzes papers and generates prompts for aspects of a review that should be interested in; the second generates specific reviews based on these prompts.
-In addition, they propose two new evaluation metrics for assessing the specificity and coverage of the generated reviews. \citet{faizullah-limgen-2024} construct a dataset LimGen containing 4,068 research papers and their corresponding limitations.
-They use this dataset to fine-tune LLMs with Non-truncated, Dense Passage Retrieval, and Chain Modeling method.
-The proposed method is effective in generating limitations of a given paper by considering the whole paper context.
+\citet{tan-peer-2024} introduce ReviewMT, a dataset with comprehensive annotations for each turn during the peer review process.
+They propose converting the peer review process into a multi-turn dialogue, where different LLMs assume the roles of authors, reviewers, and decision-makers.
+By fine-tuning LLMs for these roles, they present metrics for assessing text quality, scoring, and decision making, which provides a new perspective for evaluating the performance of LLMs in reviewing. \citet{gao-reviewer2-2024} develop REVIEWER2, a two-stage review generation system utilizing two fine-tuned language models.
+The first analyzes papers and generates prompts of aspects to be considered in the review, while the second generates specific reviews based on these prompts.
+In addition, they propose two new evaluation metrics for measuring the specificity and coverage of the generated reviews. \citet{faizullah-limgen-2024} construct LimGen, a dataset comprising 4,068 research papers and their corresponding limitations.
+They use this dataset to fine-tune LLMs with the non-truncated, dense passage retrieval, and chain modeling methods.
+Their approach is effective in generating limitations for a given paper by considering its entire context.